A time-dependent regularization of the Redfield equation: Conclusions

 \section{Conclusions}

 In this work we looked at the problem of finding a LGKS-like equation from the microscopic dynamics as a regularization process of the Kossakowski matrix in the Redfield equation.
 With this picture in mind, we proposed to replace such a matrix with its closest positive semidefinite one, thus providing the CP-divisible dynamics that is closest to the Redfield one.
 We also used the Choi-Jamio{\l}kowski isomorphism to envision a pointwise measure of the distance between two dynamical processes, and we applied it to the problem of assessing which master equation better approximates the exact dynamics of a simple open three-level system.
-We found our proposal to lead to the overall best results in this regard, being also one of the few to retain the time dependence of the Kossakowski matrix.
+We found our proposal to lead to the overall best results in this regard, provided one works in a Markovian regime where the spectral width of the environment is greater than the frequency range of the system.
+Notably, our approach is tailored to retain the time dependence of the Kossakowski matrix, allowing it to be accurate at short times.
+Unfortunately, at this level the approach is mainly numerical and it is still an open problem to understand what are the implications of the proposed manipulation on the thermodynamics of the system and the steady-state manifold structure.
+Note that at the Redfield level these kinds of characterizations already present some subtleties: for a system in contact with a finite-temperature bath the steady state is not the Gibbs state of the system and corrections should be included by considering a mean force Gibbs state~\cite{Lee2022}.
+Such calculations depend on the shape of the Kossakowski matrix, which we are modifying in an analytically unpredictable way (at least in the general case), thus making an immediate transition to the regularized scenario difficult.

-A possible future improvement would be to envision a meaningful measure of the distance between two dynamical processes which goes beyond the pointwise approach followed here: this is an interesting problem on its own and can lead to other general applications.
+A possible future improvement would be to envision an alternative regularization scheme that is able to retain the non-Markovian features of the Redfield equation.
+Moreover, it would be desirable to have a meaningful measure of the distance between two dynamical processes which goes beyond the pointwise approach followed here: this is an interesting problem on its own and can lead to other general applications.

 Another question that needs to be addressed is to what extent our conclusions can be applied to infinite-dimensional systems, where it is trickier to apply the LGKS theorem and where we expect the choice of the involved norms to matter more.